frafainello/pacs_fainello_venturi/README.md

 This energy functional is minimized to compute the solution for the Eikonal equation.

-### Implicit Techniques

-The project emphasizes implicit techniques based on **variational formulations**, which are generally more robust and flexible in handling complex boundary conditions and anisotropic media.
-These methods offer significant advantages over traditional explicit approaches, such as the fast marching method, by better managing the nonlinearity and complexity found in real-world problems.
+## Problem Statement

+This project addresses the numerical solution of this equation by employing **energy minimization principles** and applying **iterative methods** such as:
+- **Method of Laplacian Iterations**
+- **Relaxation of Laplacian Iterations**
+- **Alternating Direction Method of Lagrange Multipliers (ADMM)**

+These methods allow for efficient, scalable solutions applicable to a variety of complex scenarios.

+---
 ## Usage Instructions

 To set up and run the solver, follow these steps:

 1. **Create a Project Directory:**
-    -  First, create a directory where all the necessary files will be created and dowloaded:
+    -  First, create a directory where all the necessary files will be created and downloaded:
         ```bash
         mkdir project
         ```